mcgill-robotics/compsys/README.md

 - `<project>`: name of the project you wish to switch to (ex. auv).
 This parameter is required.
 - `[profile]`: catkin profile of the project you wish to switch to.
-This parameter is nor required, leave it empty if you don't know the profile to use.
+This parameter is nor required.
+Leave it empty if you don't know the profile to use.

 ### rosconnect
-To use a remote rosmaster, you can used the function `rosconnect`:
+To use a remote rosmaster, you can use the function `rosconnect`:

 ```bash
 rosconnect [host_name]